 The final piece of shower was the glass shower doors.
 At this point we were really negotiating between a curtain and glass doors and wound up going with glass.

 Superior Glass and Mirror are who we chose to make and install our shower glass.
 They came to measure our bathroom, placed the order and 3 weeks later came to install it.
-They were finished their work in about 30 minutes.
+This process took about 30 minutes.

-I became very emotional when I saw the glass put in because it pretty much was the final puzzle piece in a renovation I never want to experience again.
+When I saw the glass put in, it was the final puzzle piece in a renovation.
+One that I never want to experience again.

-Their work was very thorough and they explained how to for care the glass and how it was sealed for waterproofing and so forth.
+Superior Glass and Mirror’s work was very thorough.
+They took the time to explain how to for care the glass and how it was sealed for waterproofing.
 We love that we could also support a local company.

-We are very grateful for all the contractors who stepped in to help us fix our en-suite bathroom and help us finish this room to be blunt, useable.
+We are very grateful for all the contractors who stepped in to help us fix our en-suite bathroom.
 It now looks AND functions incredibly.

-For those of you in the Durham Ontario or even Greater Toronto Area, who are looking for contractors for your bathroom renovations, do not hesitate to reach out to any of the individuals we have mentioned.
+Majority of the contractors are located in the Durham Ontario or even Greater Toronto Area.
+Do not hesitate to reach out to any of the individuals we have mentioned.
 They were all who we should have hired to begin with.